 “Provisional accreditation” is the status of a provisionally accredited law school.
 The Committee grants provisional accreditation for a specific period.

-A “provisionally accredited law school” is a registered unaccredited fixed-facility law school that is pursuing accreditation and has been recognized by the Committee as being in substantial compliance with applicable law and these rules.
+A “provisionally accredited law school” is a law school that is pursuing accreditation and has been recognized by the Committee as being in substantial compliance with applicable law and these rules.

 “The Committee” is the Committee of Bar Examiners of the State Bar of California.